Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure: Introduction

 In \cite{fel_look_2021,lundberg_kshap_2017}, the authors propose methods to reduce the required number of forward passes, but the obtained performance improvements still do not make them close to white-box methods.
 In this work, similarly to \cite{fel_look_2021}, we cast perturbation studies as Global Sensitivity Analysis (GSA) \cite{hsic:futureofsas}.
 However, we rely on a whole different approach based on dependence measure rather than analysis of variance.
-We measure the dependence between the perturbation of regions of input images (defined by groups of pixels) and the model output by comparing their distribution embedded in a Reproducing Kernel Hilbert Space (RKHS).
+We measure the dependence between patch-wise perturbations of an input image and the model's output by comparing the distribution of perturbed inputs and outputs embedded in a Reproducing Kernel Hilbert Space (RKHS).
 More specifically, we use Hilbert-Schmidt Independence Criterion (HSIC), a dependence measure based on the Hilbert-Schmidt norm of the empirical cross-covariance operator evaluated between the represented distribution.
 HSIC leverages the rich theory of RKHS, thereby capturing more diverse information than variance-based indices such as Sobol.
 In addition, it can be estimated more efficiently, even bridging the performance gap between black-box and white-box methods.

-Our contributions are as follows: \textbf{(1)} we introduce a new efficient black-box attribution method relying on HSIC; \textbf{(2)} we derive a new kernel that confers an orthogonal decomposition property, allowing us to go beyond usual attribution methods and evaluating interactions between patches of the image; \textbf{(3)} we conduct experiments to assess the fidelity of our method on ImageNet and show that it improves or matches the state-of-the art for different metrics while bridging the computational gap between black-box and white-box attribution methods; \textbf{(4)} we demonstrate its versatility and its potential by successfully applying it to a less common test case: explanations of object detection; and a new test case: evaluation of pairwise interactions between patches of the input image.
+Our contributions are as follows: \textbf{(1)} we introduce a new efficient black-box attribution method relying on HSIC; \textbf{(2)} we derive a new kernel that confers an Analysis of Variance (ANOVA)-like orthogonal decomposition property, allowing us to go beyond usual attribution methods and evaluate interactions between patches of the image; \textbf{(3)} we conduct experiments to assess the fidelity of our method on ImageNet and show that it improves or matches the state-of-the art for different metrics while bridging the computational gap between black-box and white-box attribution methods; \textbf{(4)} we demonstrate its versatility and its potential by successfully applying it to a less common test case: explanations of object detection; and a new test case: evaluation of pairwise interactions between patches of the input image.